Copenhill Copenhagen

 In the Danish capital, you can ski down the roof of a waste-to-energy plant, take your bike on car-free bicycle bridges, and go for a dip in the harbour’s 10 public bathing zones.

 Copenhagen has a long-standing tradition of pursuing green solutions.
-As a result, the Copenhagen of today has founded a range of sustainable development initiatives and continues to do so, and the locals believe initiatives continue to do so, and the locals believe in it too.
+As a result, the Copenhagen of today has founded a range of sustainable development initiatives and continues to do so and the locals believe in it too.
 In a survey from Time Out in 2021, 27,000 city dwellers voted on how sustainable they thought their own city was, and Copenhagen came out on top.
 The Arcadis Sustainable Cities Index (2022) has placed Copenhagen in fourth place this year.
 They rank 100 of the world’s cities under three pillars of sustainability: Planet, people, and profit.

 Green initiatives in Copenhagen include offshore wind turbines in the Øresund Strait between Denmark and Sweden, an increasing number of electric busses, waste-removing initiatives and ‘green wave’ traffic lights for cyclists - with digital countdowns and footrests at junctions.